LiamBlack3/hugo-starter/content/interests/research_proposal.md

 9. Discuss the results of the experiment.
 What was learned from applying these steps which will be helpful to the completion of your project and the achieving the main goals of your research project?

-Rsults proved the specific part of my hypothesis!
+Results proved the specific part of my hypothesis!
 The results I found is that the theory of scoring more points on average does not mean a higher +/- rating meaning that just because a player has a career high in a game it does not mean they contributed most on the court according to the calculation of the +/- stat.
 From applyying these steps I learned how to create a datbase in sql with  a part of the data set that I will be using, I used the starters for only one team here.
 I also was able to get my database into a python file so that I would be able to setup options that the user can choose from to pretty much answer questions I have given.
 I also then displayed results in the terminal for the user to analyze themselves and come up with their own conclusions.

 10. How did you explain and visualize your results from your experiment so that they could be understood by those who are not in your field of research?
 Explain how these visualizations could be used in your research project to help explain its foundations.